WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/rwot-primer.md

 You should _not_ expect to write a paper on the first day of RWOT.
 Instead, that's the day where we lay the foundation for our work.
 We'll spend much of the day engaging in group exercises that will get you talking with your colleagues about the topics that interest you.

-We feel this day is very important because it establishes everything that follows.
-More precisely, it serves several purposes:
+This day establishes everything that follows.
+It serves several purposes:

 1. _It introduces you to your fellows._ You'll meet people that you may be working with later in the workshop, and you'll learn what interests them.
 This helps to put you into a cooperative and collaborative mindset.